-ENGINEERING 3-4
+ENGINEERING 3-4 (College level- MCC Dual Enrollment)

 The second course in the Architectural Design Pathway.
 Students in this course build their skills in developing and representing design ideas using technical drawings and apply the design process to solve design problems.
 Students will utilize computer aided design (CAD) software to design and model a residential home with an emphasis on residential methods and materials of construction and codes